robertmartin8/MachineLearningStocks/README.md

 ### Historical stock fundamentals

+Historical fundamental data is actually very difficult to find (for free, at least).
+Although sites like [Quandl](https://www.quandl.com/) do have datasets available, you often have to pay a pretty steep fee.

-This is actually very difficult to find.
-However, it turns out that there is a way to parse it from yahoo finance.
+It turns out that there is a way to parse this data, for free, from [Yahoo finance](https://finance.yahoo.com/).
 I will not go into details, because [Sentdex has done it for us](https://pythonprogramming.net/data-acquisition-machine-learning/).
-On this page you will be able to find a file called `intraQuarter.zip`.

-intraQuarter contains a subfolder called KeyStats, which contains fundamentals for all stocks in the S&P500 back to around 2003, sorted by stock.
+On his page you will be able to find a file called `intraQuarter.zip`.
+Relevant to this project is the subfolder called `_KeyStats`, which contains html files that hold stock fundamentals for all stocks in the S&P500 back to around 2003, sorted by stock.
+However, at this stage, this data is unusable -- we have to parse it into a nice csv file.

-### Historical stock price changes
+### Historical stock price data

-For the historical stock prices, I used [Quandl](https://www.quandl.com/), which has a free python API.

-Quandl has nicely cleaned data, but more importantly its stock data has been adjusted to include things like share splits.
+In the first iteration of the project, I used `pandas-datareader`, an extremely convenient library which can load stock data straight into pandas.
+However, after Yahoo Finance changed their UI, `datareader` no longer worked, so I switched to [Quandl](https://www.quandl.com/), which has a free python API (and free stock price data for a number of stocks).

+However, as `pandas-datareader` has been [fixed](https://github.com/ranaroussi/fix-yahoo-finance), we will use it.

-The historical S&P500 values can be downloaded from [yahoo finance](https://finance.yahoo.com/quote/%5EGSPC/history?p=%5EGSPC), which we name `YAHOO-INDEX_GSPC.csv`.
+Historical S&P500 prices can be downloaded from [yahoo finance](https://finance.yahoo.com/quote/%5EGSPC/history?p=%5EGSPC).
+We will name this `YAHOO-INDEX_GSPC.csv`.

+### Current fundamental data

+Current data is scraped from Yahoo finance: at this stage, we literally just download the statistics page for each stock (here is the [page](https://finance.yahoo.com/quote/AAPL/key-statistics?p=AAPL) for Apple).

+## Preprocessing

+### Features

+#### Valuation measures

+- 'Market Cap'
+- Enterprise Value
+- Trailing P/E
+- Forward P/E
+- PEG Ratio
+- Price/Sales
+- Price/Book
+- Enterprise Value/Revenue
+- Enterprise Value/EBITDA

+#### Financials

+- Profit Margin
+- Operating Margin
+- Return on Assets
+- Return on Equity
+- Revenue
+- Revenue Per Share
+- Quarterly Revenue Growth
+- Gross Profit
+- EBITDA
+- Net Income Avi to Common
+- Diluted EPS
+- Quarterly Earnings Growth
+- Total Cash
+- Total Cash Per Share
+- Total Debt
+- Total Debt/Equity
+- Current Ratio
+- Book Value Per Share
+- Operating Cash Flow
+- Levered Free Cash Flow

+#### Trading information

+- Beta
+- 50-Day Moving Average
+- 200-Day Moving Average
+- Avg Vol (3 month)
+- Shares Outstanding
+- Float
+- % Held by Insiders
+- % Held by Institutions
+- Shares Short
+- Short Ratio
+- Short % of Float
+- Shares Short (prior month)

 ### Current data

 Current data is parsed from Yahoo finance using regex.
+In general, it is [really not recommended](https://stackoverflow.com/questions/1732348/regex-match-open-tags-except-xhtml-self-contained-tags) to use regex to parse HTML.
+However, I think regex probably wins out for ease of understanding (this project being educational in nature), and from my experience regex works fine for this specific example.

 I tend to have to fix this whenever yahoo changes their UI :(

 ## What each file does

-### quandlData.py

-Uses the quandl API to get historic adjusted stock prices, returning `stock_prices.csv`.

-**update as of september 2017:** I suspect this is broken, because quandl changed their UI.
-However, one can simply use this module

 ### dataAcquisition.py